Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 You might also consider selling on an online marketplace like eBay, Etsy or Amazon — this involves a different approach to setting up an online store via platforms like BigCommerce and Squarespace, but it can work out well for a lot of merchants.
 Check out our Shopify versus eBay, Shopify versus Etsy or our Shopify versus Amazon comparison for more background on this.

-If you’re on a fairly small budget, Big Cartel and GoDaddy are worth considering — both are pretty basic in terms of features but are easy on your pocket.
-Check out our Big Cartel review, our Big Cartel vs Shopify video (below) and our GoDaddy versus Shopify article for more details.
+If you’re on a fairly small budget, Big Cartel is worth considering — it’s pretty basic in terms of features but is easy on your pocket.
+Check out our Big Cartel review for more information on this platform.

 Comments (1)